hamzatekin/convoy/README.md

 ### 3) Sync and generate API bindings

-Run the dev command once (or on every change):
+Run the dev command (watches for changes by default, use `--once` for a single sync):

 ```bash
 bun run scripts/convoy-dev.ts --root .